-Our Shareholders, The Infrastructure Fund and China Merchants Group, each own 50% and have a strong, global track record in managing large infrastructure assets.
+Our Shareholders, The Infrastructure Fund and China Merchants Port Holdings Company (CMPort), each own 50% and have a strong, global track record in managing large infrastructure assets.

 THE INFRASTRUCTURE FUND

-The Infrastructure Fund (TIF) is one of Australia's top performing infrastructure funds with a portfolio of Australian and overseas assets worth more than $2.4 billion.
+- The Infrastructure Fund (TIF) is a 50% shareholder of Port of Newcastle.
+TIF's stake is held on behalf of TIF investors.
+TIF is one of Australia's top performing infrastructure funds with a portfolio of Australian and overseas assets worth more than $2.4 billion.
 TIF investors include industry superannuation funds representing more than 2 million members, as well as other institutional investors.

-Gardior is a leading Australian infrastructure investment firm that prides itself on the ability to add value through structuring an ultimate alignment of interest for investors.
-The Gardior Board of Directors comprises representatives from TIF's investor base.
+- Gardior is the trustee of TIF.
+As trustee, Gardior prides itself on the ability to add value through structuring an ultimate alignment of interest for investors.

 CHINA MERCHANTS PORT HOLDINGS COMPANY (CMPort)